AlayaNetwork/alaya-truffle/docs/source/reference/configuration.md

 ### build

-Build configuration of your application, if your application requires tight integration with Truffle.
+Build configuration of your application, if your application requires tight integration with platon truffle.
 Most users likely will not need to configure this option.
 See the [Build Processes](../advanced/build-processes.md) section for more details.

 ```eval_rst
 .. _config_networks: